Xetibo/ReSet-Doc/sections/literature.typ

 #subsection("Insights from literature")
 #subsubsection("User Interfaces")
-The Gnome Human Interface Guidelines @gnome_human_guidelines are likely the most applicable for ReSet, as they are the most prominent in the Linux sphere and are directly meant to be used with GTK4, a potential user interface toolkit for ReSet.
-While Reset does not intend to belong into the gnome circle, for which rather strict adherence to these guidelines is needed, ReSet will still use best practices that are employed by these guidelines.
+The Gnome Human Interface Guidelines @Gnome_human_guidelines are likely the most applicable for ReSet, as they are the most prominent in the Linux sphere and are directly meant to be used with GTK4, a potential user interface toolkit for ReSet.
+While Reset does not intend to belong into the Gnome circle, for which rather strict adherence to these guidelines is needed, ReSet will still use best practices that are employed by these guidelines.